GOTO (telescope array): Identifying transients

-GOTO utilises difference imaging to identify changes of existing objects and the appearance of new transients.
+GOTO utilises difference imaging to identify changes of existing objects and the appearance of new objects (known as astronomical transients).
 Images of the sky are matched to previous observations of the same region, finding the difference between these two images will show only the changes in the new image.
 Sources within these difference images can then be detected automatically.
 Using difference imaging in this way produces many thousands of candidate sources per image, the vast majority of which are artefacts of the processing and not real transients.
 GOTO utilises a convolutional neural network based 'real-bogus' classifier to identify which sources are likely to be real.

 Gamma-ray bursts

 In addition to follow-up of gravitational wave events, GOTO can respond to detections of gamma-ray bursts (GRBs).
 On September 11, 2023, the Fermi Gamma-ray Space Telescope detected a gamma ray burst (GRB 230911A) and follow-up observations by GOTO discovered an optical counterpart (GOTO23akf/AT 2023shv), which was later confirmed as a GRB afterglow by the Swift X-ray telescope.

+In 2024, GOTO discovered the optical counterpart of seven gamma-ray bursts, which were the subject of continued observations by both GOTO and other telescopes, including the Very Large Telescope and Gran Telescopio Canarias.